For my return flight trip report.

 Luckily for me, I managed to sleep for about 4 hours, then I watched some movies (have to repeat a couple of them) before I decided to stretch some legs went to the rear, grab some snacks and talked to one of the crew.

-Snack bar located at the rear of the aircraft.
+The snack bar located at the rear of the aircraft.

 The ex-Silkair crew whom I also met on the return flight was a crew with an attitude problem.
 She wasn't friendly towards me and a few others.
 Looking at us like we were dirt and I spotted her talking very sweetly to a Caucasian.
 I think some of you will know what kind of girl she is.
 That shouldn't be the way!
 While the other 2 staff were better.
 They were at least sociable and more helpful.
-I came back to the back cabin later on to ask for something, only the male crew responded while the female gave me a glance and continued to do her make up.
+I came back to the back cabin, later on, to ask for something, only the male crew responded while the female gave me a glance and continued to do her make up.
 How unprofessional she was!
 I should have taken down her name, she reminded me of the crew on board my Singapore Airlines's flight a few months ago.
-Anyway, I had some good chat with some passengers at the rear then before I knew it, it was time for breakfast.
+Anyway, I had some good chat with some passengers at the rear than before I knew it, it was time for breakfast.
 The flight was turbulent mostly over the Bay of Bengal and on approach to Helsinki, other than that it was smooth.

 This photo was taken while flying over Russia, not too long more to go before arrival.

 Soon, it was breakfast time.
 I hope at that time, the meal was to be served from the rear to the front and also a better quality meal to make up for the disappointing dinner.
-However, I was once again disappointed, meal started from the front and it took quite a while before it reached to my row.
+However, I was once again disappointed, the meal started from the front and it took quite a while before it reached to my row.
 My seat partner chose a special meal and hers seemed not bad but she didn't like it.

 This was my breakfast!

 Was it any better?
 Nope, I had a hard time digesting all down.
 I had to because I didn't think I had time to have breakfast when I reached the hotel later.
-Because once I reached the hotel, my intention was to put my stuff in the room, wash up then off to meet the rest of the Qualityhunter group.
+Because once I reached the hotel, my intention was to put my stuff in the room, wash up then off to meet the rest of the Quality hunter group.

 For the rest of the flight, it was uneventful.
-We had a slightly bumpy approach, seat belt signs were turned on quite early, I presumed it was probably due to weather but it turned out to be smooth even through it was raining.
+We had a slightly bumpy approach, seat belt signs were turned on quite early, I presumed it was probably due to weather but it turned out to be smooth even though it was raining.
 The crew came about to do some routine checks and soon we touched down runway 04R in wet condition.
 Taxied to our gate 32 and that's the end of my flight.
 Was I glad to get off the aircraft at that point?
 Yes, I was!

 One more thing I forgot to add in, the airline allows you to use your electronic devices from gate to gate.
-This means that you can use them even on take off and landing, no need to switch them off, but for your phones you have to leave them on flight mode.
+This means that you can use them even on take off and landing, no need to switch them off, but for your phones, you have to leave them on flight mode.
 First airline for me that allows this!